Train from London to Copenhagen, Denmark

 Transfers: 1.
 Quick same-station change of platform within Brussels Midi station; 2.
 Quick same-station change of platform within Cologne station; 3.
 Quick same-station change of platform within Hamburg station

 Car hire at Copenhagen Railway Station: Yes

 What's the journey like?

-Take the Eurostar to Brussels Midi station where there's an easy same-station platform change to board the high-speed Thalys or ICE trains to Cologne where again there's an easy same-station platform change you take another train to Hamburg and then on to Copenhagen.
+Take an afternoon or evening Eurostar to Brussels Midi station (or if you're coming from the East of England, take the ferry from Harwich to Hoek van Holland and then train to Brussels) where you stay overnight then in the morning take the high-speed Thalys or ICE trains to Cologne where there's an easy same-station platform change to take another train to Hamburg and then on to Copenhagen.
 Keep an eye out on the platform at Brussels, Cologne and Hamburg for the handy guide to the layout of incoming trains, which shows you where your carriage will arrive into the station so you can make your way to the correct part of the platform before the train arrives.

 Stopover hotels to break the journey in Brussels, Cologne or Hamburg

 If you want to break the journey and stay overnight to see a bit more of Brussels, Cologne or Hamburg while you're travelling through, there are lots of lovely places to stay near Brussels Midi, Cologne and Hamburg railway stations.
 Here are hotels conveniently nearby: